Taipei Metro: Medium-capacity trains

-Heavy-capacity trains
+High-capacity trains

-The heavy-capacity trains have steel wheels and are operated by an on-board train operator.
+The high-capacity trains have steel wheels and are operated by an on-board train operator.
 The trains are computer-controlled.
 The operator, who is both driver and conductor, is responsible for opening and closing the doors and making (not all) announcements.
-Most announcements are pre-recorded in Mandarin, English, Hokkien and Hakka, with Japanese at busy stations.
+Most announcements are pre-recorded in Mandarin, English, Hokkien and Hakka, with Japanese and Korean at busy stations.
 The ATC provides the functions of ATP, ATO and ATS and controls all train movements, including braking, acceleration and speed control, but can be manually overridden by the operator in case of an emergency.
 Newer trains also use a Train Supervision Information System (TSIS) supplied by Mitsubishi Electric that allows the operator to monitor the conditions of the train and identify any faults.

 Each train consists of two 3-car Electric Multiple Unit (EMU) sets, with a total of 6 cars.
 Each 3-car EMU set is permanently coupled as DM–T–M, where DM is the motor car with full-width cab, T is a trailer car and M is the motor car without cab.
 Each motor car has four 3-phase AC traction motors.
 The configuration of a 6-car train is DM–T–M+M–T–DM, not interchanged with other car types.
 Like many contemporary metro rolling stock designs such as the MOVIA by Bombardier, each train features open gangways, allowing passengers to move freely between cars.

 All carriages of the heavy-capacity trains are 3.2 m wide by 3.6 m high, and have a total capacity of 368 passengers, 60 of which seated.
 Their design maximum speed is 90 km/h, which is limited to 80 km/h in service.

 The first digit of a DM car is 1, while that of a T car is 2 and that of an M car is 3.
 This digit then follows the three digits of the set number.
 For example, C301 set 001/002 consists of carriages 1001-2001-3001+3002-2002-1002.

 A single set cannot be in revenue service except C371 single sets 397–399, where their M car is exactly a DM car despite its first digit being 3.
 These single sets run exclusively on the Xinbeitou and Xiaobitan branch lines.
 Before the C371 single sets were in revenue service on 22 July 2006, the M cars of C301 sets 013/014 were converted to temporary cab cars to run the Xinbeitou branch.